 State Farm

-State Farm is the number one auto insurer in the U.S., followed by Geico, Progressive, Allstate and USAA.
-State Farm has a market share of 16% for car insurance, and the company sells policies online as well as through agents across the country.
+State Farm is the largest private-passenger auto insurance provider in the United States, owning 16% of the total available market share.
+The company sells policies online and through agents across the country.
 Coverage is currently available in every state except Massachusetts and Rhode Island.

 - WalletHub Editor’s Rating: 4.1/5 stars